HL7/FHIRPath/input/pages/index.md

 For partial Date, DateTime, and Time values, the comparison is performed by comparing the values at each precision, beginning with years, and proceeding to the finest precision specified in either input, and respecting timezone offsets.
 If one value is specified to a different level of precision than the other, the result is empty (`{ }`) to indicate that the result of the comparison is unknown.
 As with equality and equivalence, the second and millisecond precisions are considered a single precision using a decimal, with decimal comparison semantics.

-See the <<equals, Equals>> operator for discussion on respecting timezone offsets in comparison operations.
+See the [Equals](#equals) operator for discussion on respecting timezone offsets in comparison operations.

 #### &gt; (Greater Than)